projectara/greybus-spec/source/bridged_phy.rst

 This section defines the operations used on a connection implementing the Greybus I2C protocol.
-This protocol allows for management of an I2C device present on a module.
+This protocol allows for management of an I2C device present on a Module.
 The protocol consists of five basic operations, whose request and response message formats are defined here.